midi1996/X2G2-opencore-hackintosh/README.md

   - You can use [ProperTree](https://www.github.com/corpnewt/ProperTree) on windows/linux to make OC's config.plist
   - Gathering Files:
     - Firmware Drivers
-      - Use `HfsPlus.efi` instead of `VboxHfs`, it's faster and it's Apple's official driver dumped from real Macs firmware.
+      - Use `HfsPlus` instead of `VboxHfs`, it's faster and it's Apple's official driver dumped from real Macs firmware.
       - Do not use `UsbKbDxe`, our keyboard is PS/2
       - `FwRuntimeServices` may be integrated in the OpenCorePkg zip in future releases.
     - Kexts